Cars brands and logos that start with L

 Lotec Logo

 Lotec was founded in 1962 by Kurt Lotterschmid in Kolbermoor, Germany.
-Since 1969, it has been engaged in the production of racing cars; since 1975, in the modification of Porsche models, and since 1983, in the improvement of aerodynamic properties of Mercedes-Benz and Ferrari cars.
+Since 1969, it has produced racing cars; since 1975, it has modified Porsche models; since 1983, it has improved the aerodynamic properties of Mercedes-Benz and Ferrari cars.
 In 1990, the brand developed the Lotec C1000 for a UAE tycoon.
-In 2004, production of the series Sirius began, which would become the basis for creating the brand’s most famous model – Sirius 2009.
+In 2004, production of the Sirius series began, which would become the basis for the brand’s most famous model, Sirius 2009.

 Lotus